Your Guide to a Mount Rushmore Road Trip

 Get ready to marvel at this iconic American attraction and so much more on a road trip to the Black Hills of South Dakota.

 Think that a Mount Rushmore road trip is just about staring at some faces on the mountain?
 Think again!
-There are so many things to do in Mount Rushmore and the surrounding area that you could easily spend a week here.
+There are so many things to do in Mount Rushmore and the surrounding area that you could easily spend a week here—it can be one of the most memorable road trips you take.
 Read on to find out where to go, what to do, and how to plan the perfect road trip to Mount Rushmore.
 Also, make sure you know these essential road trip planning tips before heading out.

 Where is Mount Rushmore?

 Mount Rushmore is located in South Dakota’s Black Hills region, which gets its name from the Lakota phrase Pahá Sápa, which refers to the dark appearance of the tree-covered mountains from a distance.
 About 40 miles from Rapid City, Black Hills National Forest is not only home to Mount Rushmore but also to Wind Cave National Park, Custer State Park, Crazy Horse Memorial, and numerous other historic sites and national monuments.
 By the way, this is how Mount Rushmore and other iconic American landmarks got their names.